darkhipo/Easy-Digraph-Draw/README.md

 # Easy-Digraph-Draw
 I just wanted to draw a simply directed graph that didn't look like shit in ubuntu, python3.
 Everything was broken or complicated or both, so I did this.
 Note: It works without the fucking gts triangulation library compile flag that people have been asking to get into the repository for ten years.
+Edit: Needed to get it to work for Windows too.

 ## Install, Run Example